06benste/FoxEss-PVOutput/README.md

 | Energy Used | Total energy consumed today (kWh) | From Grid (app stats screen) |
 | Power Used | Current power consumption (kW) | Load (app flows screen) |

+## Known Issues

+### Daily Solar Data Resolution

+A known issue is that the FoxESS inverter only provides daily solar data at a limited resolution.
+This can cause the average values reported in PVOutput to appear irregular or less accurate than expected.
+Unfortunately, this is a limitation of the inverter itself, and would require FoxESS to change the resolution of the data it provides in order to resolve this issue.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.